-Need a refreshing, thirst-quenching drink to combat the heat of summer?
-Here is your answer.
-A raspberry shrub.
-And it cools you down without any alcohol or sugar.
+Here's a thirst-quenching drink to combat the heat of summer.
+It's a vinegar drink called a shrub.
+While it might sound strange it's delightful.
+It cools you down without any alcohol or added sugar.
 Sparkling mineral water, fresh mint, flavored liquid stevia drops, and the secret ingredient - vinegar.
-Yes, vinegar.
-Don’t run away because it sounds crazy, read on.
-You must try this!
-Terrific for your July 4th party needs, and all summer long refreshment.
+Seriously, try this shrub drink when you want something tasty and refreshing but don't want alcohol.

 Vinegar Drinks: Shrubs and Switchels

-Sometimes called a Switchel, drinking vinegar in beverages has a long global and cross-cultural history.
+Called shrubs and switchels, drinking vinegar in beverages has a long global and cross-cultural history.
 Old English versions often contained spirits and citrus juices.
-The American version of the Shrub used vinegar as an alternative to citrus juices as a way to preserve of berries and other fruits before refrigeration was invented.
+The American version of the shrub used vinegar as an alternative to citrus juices as a way of preserving berries and other fruits before refrigeration was invented.

 How I Discovered Shrubs

-When I want to replace sugar in something, I often turn to Sweet Drops, the flavored liquid stevia drops made by Sweet leaf.
-The berry flavor was the perfect way to make a quick and healthier version of a shrub without a simple sugar syrup.
+When I want to replace sugar in something, I often turn to Sweet Drops, the flavored liquid stevia drops.
+The berry flavor was the perfect way to make a quick and healthier version of a shrub without a sugar syrup.

 Don't skip the mint.
 It's not just for looks.
 It adds wonderful flavor.
 And mint is so easy to grow in warm months.
 Get a pot going in your backyard, porch, balcony or kitchen window.